freqtrade/freqtrade-strategies/README.md

 ### What is Freqtrade?
-[Freqtrade](https://github.com/freqtrade) is a Simple High frequency trading bot for crypto currencies designed to support multi exchanges and be controlled via Telegram built by [gcarq@](https://github.com/gcarq) and the [core-dev team](https://github.com/orgs/freqtrade/teams/core-dev).
+[Freqtrade](https://github.com/freqtrade) is a Simple High frequency trading bot for crypto currencies designed to support

+exchanges and be controlled via Telegram built by [gcarq@](https://github.com/gcarq) and the [core-dev team](https://github.com/orgs/freqtrade/teams/core-dev).

 ### What includes these strategies?

 Each Strategies includes:

 - [x] **Minimal ROI**: Minimal ROI optimized for the strategy.
 - [x] **Stoploss**: Optimimal stoploss calculated based on hyperopt result.
 - [x] **Buy Strategy**: Result from Hyperopt or based on exisiting trading strategies.